3 St. Helena Wineries with a Personal Touch

 Lunch

-Backtrack on Highway 29 past downtown St. Helena (almost back to Chateau Potelle) for lunch at The Charter Oak (Modern American) or Farmstead at Long Meadow Ranch.
+Backtrack on Highway 29 past downtown St. Helena (almost back to Chateau Potelle) for lunch at The Charter Oak (seasonal California cuisine) or Farmstead at Long Meadow Ranch.
 Head across the street from Farmstead to the Clif Family Bruschetteria truck for quicker, more casual cuisine.

 3 pm